 SQL databases

 A relational database is a set of tables that have predefined relationships between them.
-It’s the most used type of database.
+It’s the most used type of database management system.
 To maintain and query a relational database, the database management system uses Structured Query Language (SQL), a common user application that provides an easy programming interface for database interactions.

-Relational databases consist of rows called tuples and columns called attributes.
-Tuples in a table share the same attributes, and the use of data science services can further enhance the ability to analyze and interpret these datasets effectively.
+Relational databases consist of rows (tuples) and columns (attributes).
+Tuples in a table share the same attributes.

 Advantages of SQL databases

-Another great advantage of relational databases is their security.
-The best relational databases support access permissions, which define who is allowed to read and edit the data.
-A database administrator can grant particular user privileges to access, select, insert, or delete data.
-This gives no chance for third parties to steal information.
+- Security.
+Modern relational databases support access permissions, which define who is allowed to read and edit the data.
+A database administrator can grant particular user privileges to access, insert, or delete data.
+This gives no chance for third parties to compromise business data.

-Using the best relational database management system (RDBMS) protects against data loss and data corruption thanks to compliance with ACID properties: atomicity, consistency, isolation, and durability.
-To better understand what this means, let’s assume that two buyers are trying to simultaneously purchase a red dress of the same size.
-ACID compliance ensures that these transactions won’t overlap each other.
+- Compliance with ACID (atomicity, consistency, isolation, and durability) properties.
+To better understand what this means, let’s assume that two buyers are trying to simultaneously purchase a clothing item of the same size.
+ACID compliance ensures that these transactions won’t overlap with each other.

-• Atomicity means that each transaction (a sequence of one or more SQL operations) is treated as a unit.
-It can either fail completely or succeed completely, and if one of the operations fails, the whole transaction fails.
-When a user purchases an item, money is withdrawn from the user’s account and deposited to the merchant’s account.
+- Atomicity means that each transaction (a sequence of one or more SQL operations) is treated as a unit.
+When a user purchases an item, money is withdrawn from the user’s account and deposited into the merchant’s account.
 Atomicity ensures that if the deposit transaction fails, the withdrawal operation won’t take place.

 Disadvantages of relational databases